top of page

 Forest Bathing was established as a practice in Japan in the 1980s as a direct response to declining forests and declining health in the population.

-The positive impact of spending time in nature has been studied worldwide and for decades.
+The positive impact of spending time in nature is not a new concept that has been known about and studied worldwide for decades.
 Research shows that people who practice Forest Bathing experience relief from anxiety and depression, a deeper sense of mental relaxation, better sleep, and an increased feeling of gratitude and overall sense of well-being.

 To learn more about the amazing effects of forest bathing on the body go here: